 Bali’s Greatest Hits (P2,127)

-- See Bali’s local craft industries in action, everything from art to jewelry to woodwork
+- See Bali’s local craft industries, everything from art to jewelry to woodwork.

 - Take a seat at a traditional Balinese Barong and Kris performance